 Select an Agent to Represent You

 It is important for you to understand the Law of Real Estate Agency.
 Years back, Department of Licensing determined that most buyers felt that the agent represented them.
 However, the law at the time required all agents to be subagents of the seller, thereby technically representing the seller.
-It was for this reason that the State revised the agency laws to the current ones, which allow for three types of agency representation:
+It was for this reason that State revised the agency laws to the current ones, which allow for three types of agency representation:

 Determine Your Source of Funds